 This occurs if the placenta grows through the womb wall.

-Retained placentas happen for a number of reasons – it could be natural, due to the uterus not contracting well enough or because the placenta has grown in a certain manner, or it could be because a mistake was made or through medical negligence.
+Retained placentas happen for several reasons – it could be natural, due to the uterus not contracting well enough or because the placenta has grown in a certain manner, or it could be because a mistake was made or through medical negligence.
 In either method of birth, the placenta should be checked by a medical professional such as a midwife or doctor to ensure that it has completely been removed from the body.

-People with a higher risk of retained placenta could be:
+People with a higher risk could be:

 - Those who have premature babies.
 The placenta is created to stay in the place it grows for 40 weeks, and if the baby is born earlier, the placenta may not be ready to come away.
-Also, those having a baby for the first time are also considered more at risk.
+Also, those having a baby for the first time are considered more at risk.

 - Those who have been given syntocin (a drug to induce or speed up labour) for a long period of time could also be considered at risk.